Thursday, February 5, 2026

 A documented rationale for decisions

-Where investigations stall, escalation risk rises.
-Not always because the outcome is wrong, but because confidence in the process collapses and customers feel undervalued.
+When investigations stall, escalation risk rises.
+This isn’t always because the outcome is wrong, but because confidence in the process starts to fall away and customers feel undervalued.

 Common failure patterns include: